gskinnerTeam/flutter-stateful-props/README.md

 - `TabControllerProp`
 - `TextEditingControllerProp`

-Generally speaking the built in props handle common use cases like calling `setState` when values change and properly calling `dispose` when required.
+Generally speaking the built-in props handle common use cases like calling `setState` when values change and/or calling `dispose` when required.

 To get started, add a `StatefulPropsMixin` to any `StatefulWidget` and then use one of the built-in props.
-In this case we'll use an `AnimationProp` to manage an `AnimationController` for us:
+In this case we'll use an `AnimationControllerProp` to manage an `AnimationController` for us:
 ```dart
 class _MyWidgetState extends State<MyWidget> with StatefulPropsMixin {
   late final fadeAnim = AnimationControllerProp(duration: 1.seconds, autoBuild: false);